rafalp/Misago/README.md

 Misago stands on shoulders of Django and Django documentation covers deployment of apps extensively: https://docs.djangoproject.com/en/dev/howto/deployment/

+Don't forget to set up maintenance cronjobs to keep your database clean, look into cront.txt file to see what crons to set up.

+While Misago will run without cache set up, you are stronly encouraged to set one up for it.

 ### WARNING!

 Misago is not production ready!
 Don't ever use it in anything thats anywhere close to production enviroment!